Interpreting map-based $E$/$B$ spectral properties of CMB foregrounds: Further illustrations for CMB-oriented analyses

-The previous paragraphs addressed a first, ``within-field'' question: given a fixed field $\underline{X}\in\{\underline{P},\underline{P}_E,\underline{P}_B\}$ and only three frequency channels, which low-order spectral parametrization (complex log-Taylor or complex moments) most accurately transports that \emph{same} field across frequency?
-We now turn to a complementary, and more operational, question that matters directly for foreground extrapolation: \emph{in which field should one model the signal in the first place?}
+The preceding Sec.~\ref{ssec:finite_channels_performance} addressed a ``within-field'' question: given a fixed complex field $\underline{X}\in\{\underline{P},\underline{P}_E,\underline{P}_B\}$ and only three frequency channels, which low-order spectral parametrization (complex log--Taylor or complex moments) most accurately transports that same field across frequency?
+We now turn to a complementary and more operational question: \emph{in which field is the foreground spectrally simplest, and therefore most naturally modelled?} In the total polarization field $\underline{P}$, or in its spin-2 \textit{E}/\textit{B}-separated components $(\underline{P}_E,\underline{P}_B)$?

-Indeed, Secs.~\ref{sec:EBseparating} and \ref{sec:predictions_from_physics} established that the $E/B$ projections are not fully local and can redistribute spectral complexity even when the underlying $\underline{P}$ is spectrally simple.
-This was illustrated explicitly in the toy model (Sec.~\ref{ssec:finite_channels_performance}) and in the \texttt{PySM s5} case (Sec.~\ref{sec:finite_freq_channels_pysm}): in a model that is a rigid-angle power law in $\underline{P}$, the derived fields $\underline{P}_E$ and $\underline{P}_B$ generally acquire effective spectral distortions.
-Conversely, one may consider the opposite limiting construction, in which $\underline{P}_E$ and $\underline{P}_B$ are each simple power laws, at the expense of allowing $\underline{P}$ to become spectrally complex.
-These two extremes bracket plausible behaviours of real data, which are expected to lie somewhere in between.
+{Previous sections and particularly Sec.~\ref{sec:spec_complexity_in_pysm_hist} showed that the $\textit{E}/\textit{B}$ projections are non-fully local and can redistribute spectral complexity.
+Thus, a rigid-angle power law in $\underline{P}$ generally induces effective spectral deformations in $\underline{P}_E$ and $\underline{P}_B$.
+Conversely, Sec.~\ref{sec:coexistence_EB} showed that the opposite situation is physically plausible: if co-spatial emitters have different parity content and different SEDs, then $\underline{P}_E$ and $\underline{P}_B$ can be closer to simple power laws than their sum $\underline{P}$.
+Real data are expected to lie between these two limiting cases.}